Davicjc/Face-Safety/English version.md

 ### For this code, you need to download some mandatory things that the libraries require:

-- 📢 "Similar installation for Linux, if you have any questions, consult ChatGPT and if you can't get it to work, contact us."
+- 📢 "For Linux, you should download all the dependencies that will be shown below, except for the "Visual Studio" instruction.
+And remember that the installation method on Linux for each step may be different from the way it's done on Windows.
+If you have any questions, consult ChatGPT, and if you still can't figure it out, get in touch."

 - Go to the Microsoft Store and download the latest available version of Python.
 If you want to use the same version used in this code, just access this link: ["Py-3.11"](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K).